yiwang62/dfttk_example/docs/source/index.rst

   cd dfttk_example

 The example is designed to have the user to test the DFTTK package using Al.
-The three folders are

- - ``Al/`` - contains two files
+The input settings for the Al example are contained in the ``Al/`` folder by two files

     - ``POSCAR`` - the regular VASP POSSCAR file
     - ``SETTINGS.yaml`` - the setting file for quasiharmonic phonon calculation
- - ``Al_Fm-3m_225PBE/`` - contains all calculated thermodynamic properties
-    after post-processing the data stored in the MongoDB database for a finished DFT calculations

-    - ``Yphon/`` - all data input/output for Yphon, e.x., hessian matrix (superfij.out), calculated phonon dos
-    - ``figures/`` - plots in png format for most of the thermodynamic properities
-    - ``readme`` - extensive summary of the calculated results in json format
-    - ``fvib_ele`` - tablated data containing the calculated thermodynamic properties
-    - ``fvib_eij`` - tablated data containing the calculated thermal expansion coefficient tensor
-    - ``record.json`` - SGTE fitting record for heat capacity, Gibbs energy, enthalpy, and entropy at given temperature range

- - ``ExptData.json`` - contains some experimental thermodynamic data for
-    a collection of materials to verify the DFTTK calculations.

 The following gives the steps to run the ``Al`` example

 .. code-block:: bash

+  cd Al
-  dfttk run -wf robust -f POSCAR.Al -l -m 1
+  dfttk run -wf robust -f POSCAR -l -m 1

 This will submit the batch DFT job to the system.
 One can check the progress of the DFT calculations by ``lpad get_wflows``.
 Only when all the values for